hoang-tillpos/data-assessment/README.md

 - external coprporate catering management system with SQL DB, and bulk data exports generated from onsite server
   - data feed agent can be built with onsite server to pull the data from SQL DB

-sample-querries.txt
-Demonstrates example SQL queries or analytical questions to be answered using the integrated data—such as customer behavior trends, sales summaries, or product revenue analysis.

 Data Files
 online-feed.json